The Impact of Artificial Intelligence on Architecture: Digital Revolution in Design

 • Analysis of past construction technologies and modeling of authentic materials

-• Recreation of the appearance of historical urban landscapes
+• Recreation of historic urban landscape appearance

 Sustainable Construction and AI